pghvlaans/yalpack/README.md

 The yalpack main data directory, backup locations, build destination and sbin directory can all be changed by editing `/etc/yalpack.conf`.
 See "Customization" for details and instructions.

-Please note that the `/var/yalpack` directory and the backup locations will not be removed by running `pkgremove yalpack.`
+Please note that the `/var/yalpack` directory and the backup locations will not be removed by running `pkgremove yalpack`.

 **Package tree backups**